Skip to content

 Getting Started

-Use this guide to install Batty, create a team config, launch a tmux session, send the first directive, and stop or resume the team.
+Use this guide to install Batty, create a team config, launch the daemon, and get to the unattended v0.10.0 happy path quickly.

 Prerequisites